 A second main result of the present work is the proof that the optimal control for transitions between Gaussian states solve a Lyapunov equation in any number of dimensions.
-This is a strong indication of the existence of normal extremals in phase spaces of any number of dimensions: in view of \cite{WyBa1987c}, the extension of the multiscale method is very cumbersome, but otherwise conceptually straightforward.
+This is a strong indication of the existence of regular extremals in phase spaces of any number of dimensions: in view of \cite{WyBa1987c}, the extension of the multiscale method is very cumbersome, but otherwise conceptually straightforward.
 A more subtle issue is instead the computation of corrections of orders higher than two, which are prone to instabilities already at third order.
 Ideas motivated by normal form theory \cite{BobA2006} offer a promising way to overcome this difficulty.
 Yet, the application to optimal control on a finite time horizon is still an open challenge.

 From the physics perspective, the multiscale expansion appears best suited to deal with nanoscale dynamics when inertial effects are present, but are small in comparison to thermal fluctuations.
 A possible alternative approach is the underdamped expansion (see e.g. Chapter~6 of \cite{PavG2014}).
 This technique could be used to extract complementary information to that obtained here.